from a handpicked tutor in LIVE 1-to-1 classes

 A triangle is a closed shape with 3 angles, 3 sides, and 3 vertices.
 A triangle with three vertices P, Q, and R is represented as △PQR.
 The most commonly seen examples of triangles are the signboards and sandwiches that are in the shape of a triangle.
-Let us read more about triangles and the properties of triangles on this page.
+Let us read more about the triangle shape, the definition of a triangle, the parts of a triangle, the kinds of triangles and the properties of triangles on this page.

 |1.||What is a Triangle?|